 As stated, NGE is compatible with the GET VPN security standard.
 The GET VPN support for the Suite B features allows these algorithms to be used with GDOI and GET VPN in various ways, including SHA-2 for hash functions and AES-GCM for encryption within IPsec.
 SHA-2 is utilized within the KEK rekey policy, while AES-GCM is used in TEK IPsec policies as IPsec Security Association (SA) encryption and integrity algorithms.

-From a data forwarding perspective, plaintext traffic enters the c-PE router from a particular COI, which is then encapsulated in GRE.
-The GET VPN process then encrypts the data using IPsec AES-GCM, which is then forwarded out the egress interface toward the WAN.
-The process is reversed on the receiving side, with traffic exiting the c-PE router as plaintext COI traffic.
-Figure 18 depicts this process.
+From a data forwarding perspective, plaintext traffic enters the c-PE router from a particular L3 VPN, which is then encapsulated in GRE.
+The GET VPN process then encrypts the data using IPsec AES-GCM, which is then forwarded out the egress interface towards the WAN.
+The process is reversed on the receiving side, with traffic exiting the c-PE router as plaintext L3 VPN traffic.
+Figure 18 below depicts this process.

 Figure 18.
 MPLS VPN over mGRE with GET VPN and Suite B Encryption

 Efficiencies within IT organizations have never been more critical.
 Budget constraints and cost reductions are on the rise; at the same time, there are competing demands for IT and its role in the business process.
-The network fabric is mission critical for this transformation, and virtualization of the network infrastructure is a primary enabler of both efficiency and cost reductions.
+The network fabric is mission-critical for this transformation, and virtualization of the network infrastructure is a key enabler of both efficiency and cost reductions.
 Network virtualization simplifies network operations by enabling customers to securely share a common network infrastructure between groups of users, applications, and devices.
-Network virtualization allows the participation of communities of interests in a secure manner, while maintaining separation from users outside of the group, over a common infrastructure.
-The challenge has been the ability to extend COIs across a WAN in a manner that is both scalable and flexible, without decreasing the overall security posture of the network.
+The challenge has been the ability to extend L3 VPNs across a WAN in a manner that is both scalable and flexible, without decreasing in the overall security posture of the network.

-Using MPLS VPN over IP innovations described in this paper directly simplifies the scaling, deployment, and operational challenges of current MPLS VPN over IP solutions.
-This technology, combined with GET VPN utilizing Suite B (NGE), allows the extension of COIs across the WAN in a highly secure manner, suitable for deployment within the DoD, intelligence community, and secure enterprise networks.
+Leveraging MPLS VPN over IP innovations described in this paper directly simplify the scaling, deployment, and operational challenges of current MPLS VPN over IP solutions.
+This technology, combined with GET VPN utilizing Suite B (NGE), allows the extension of L3 VPNs across the WAN in a highly secure manner, specifically targeting deployment within government, commercial, and enterprise WAN and large-scale campus networks.